 Am I eligible to be a Rotary exchange student?

-The Rotary Youth Exchange program is generally open to high school students who are aged between 15 and 18 on the day of their departure.
-Students are able to either go on exchange during their high school years, or in the year directly following their graduation.
+The Rotary Youth Exchange program is generally open to high school students who are aged between 15 and 18.5 on the day of their departure.
+Students are able to either go on exchange during their high school years, or in the year directly following their graduation (however this is unfortunately restricted for student’s based in NSW).

 Exchange student candidates must be interested in the world around them, a self-starter, self-confident, friendly, adaptable, and adventurous, willing to potentially learn a foreign language, with above average grades in school.